Russia fires 30 cruise missiles at Ukrainian targets; Ukraine says 29 were shot down

 Published

-Ukrainian officials say Russia has fired 30 cruise missiles against various parts of the country in the latest nighttime test of Ukrainian air defenses which shot down 29 of them.
-Kyiv officials said defense systems also shot down two exploding drones and two reconnaissance drones early Thursday.
-A military spokesman said one person died and two were wounded by a Russian missile that got through and struck an industrial building in the southern region of Odesa.
-Loud explosions were heard in Kyiv as the Kremlin’s forces targeted the capital for the ninth time this month.
-It is a clear escalation after weeks of lull and ahead of a much-anticipated Ukrainian counteroffensive using newly supplied advanced Western weapons.Full Article
+KYIV, Ukraine -- Russia fired 30 cruise missiles against different parts of Ukraine early Thursday in the latest nighttime test of Ukrainian air defenses, which shot down 29 of them, officials said.
+One person died and two were wounded by a Russian missile that got through and struck an industrial…